cockroachdb/docs/src/current/v23.1/cdc-queries.md

 For a SQL diagram of the CDC query syntax, see the [`CREATE CHANGEFEED`]({% link {{ page.version.version }}/create-changefeed.md %}#synopsis) page.

-{% include_cached new-in.html version="v23.1" %} To emit different properties for a row, specify the following explicitly in CDC queries:
+{% include new-in.md version="v23.1" %} To emit different properties for a row, specify the following explicitly in CDC queries:

 - `cdc_prev`: A tuple-typed column that gives changefeeds access to the previous state of a row.
 For newly inserted rows in a table, the `cdc_prev` column will emit as `NULL`.
 See the [Emit the previous state of a row](#emit-the-previous-state-of-a-row) example for more detail.
 - CDC queries support [system columns]({% link {{ page.version.version }}/crdb-internal.md %}), for example: